User-to-Data-Center Traffic Security Approaches

 An attacker gains access to a data center endpoint and then moves laterally to any other data center endpoint to exploit stolen credentials or server-side vulnerabilities.
 Unknown users gain access to data center endpoints.

-Enable User-ID, block unknown users, and whitelist access for sanctioned users.
+Enable User-ID, block unknown users, and allow list access for sanctioned users.
 Create separate identity domains for employees, partners, and contractors.
 Use multi-factor authentication (MFA) for partner, contractor, and sensitive server access.